Metatavu/github-readme-footer-generator/README.md

 - Pull requests **Read and Write**

 to the repositories wanted to be updated.

+### .env's to configure
+- *GITHUB_TOKEN = used for authorization
+- *ORG = used for fetching all public repositories of said organization
+- *UPDATE_BRANCH_NAME = name for the to-be created updater branch where pull requests and merges are done from (should not be manually used branch)
+- OVERRIDE_REPOS = JSON array of repository objects as string, if set they will be used as the selected repositories instead.
+Format of: '[{"owner":"value1","repository":"value2"},...]'

+\* = necessary

 ---
 Cloning Repository, Installing Dependencies, and Running Node.js Script